Eagle System Configuration

 40 nodes with 1.6 TB SSD

-There are three login nodes on the system.
-The /home, /nopt, /scratch, /projects, /shared-projects, /datasets and /mss file systems are mounted on all login nodes.
+There are three login nodes on the system internal to NREL.
+The /home, /nopt, /scratch, /projects, /shared-projects, and /datasets file systems are mounted on all login nodes.

 Users may connect to eagle.hpc.nrel.gov from the NREL network.
 This will connect to one of the three login nodes.
 Users also have the option of connecting directly to an individual login node using one of the following names: